roasted-oolong/roasted-oolong/README.md

 # 💫 About Me:
 Hi!
-I'm a UX Specialist with 4+ years of experience in project management.
-I'm actively growing my Ruby skills to add to my front-end tech stack.
+I’m a Technical Project Manager and UX Specialist transitioning into Ruby on Rails backend development.
+Coding feels like solving a new puzzle every day, and I love the challenge of turning ideas into impactful, real-world results.
+I have hands-on experience in Ruby and am eager to continue growing in a backend dev role.

 ## 🌐 Socials: